 - Adopting a smaller number of session formats, with the expectations for each format being clearly described in the CFP, in the submission guidelines, and in the AM schedule in the registration packs.
-Presenters should know what to present, and audiences should know what to expect, with respect to the amount of structure and interactivity that a session will provide. - Encouraging presenters of tutorials (and also of workshops) to structure their presentations, to prepare support/take-home materials for distribution before the Annual Meeting, and to provide Web support for their presentations. - Avoiding scheduling hour-long sessions, as these seemed to be too short for any of the session formats.
+Presenters should know what to present, and audiences should know what to expect, with respect to the amount of structure and interactivity that a session will provide. - Encouraging presenters of tutorials (and also of workshops) to structure their presentations, to prepare support/take-home materials for distribution before the Annual Meeting, and to provide Web support for their presentations. - Avoiding scheduling short sessions.